Gouthami-K/MACHINE_LEARNING/SUPERVISED_LEARNING/LINEAR_MODELS/CLASSIFICATION/LOGISTICREGRESSION/PIMA_INDIANS_DIABETES/README.md

 # Result:
-The performance of themodel was evaluated using various metrics, including accuracy, precision, recall, F1-score, and ROC-AUC.
+The performance of the model was evaluated using various metrics, including accuracy, precision, recall, F1-score, and ROC-AUC.